 - Maya Angelou

-This perspective guides the way I view the role of choral music.
+This perspective guides the way I view the role of music.
 In every interaction, rehearsal, and performance I strive to create a comfortable, safe, engaging, and exciting environment for learning.
-If we begin to focus on the process of music making and the people we are making music with, the final product will come naturally.
+If we begin to focus on the process of making music and the people we are creating music with, the final product will come naturally.
 The life lessons, strategies, skills, and emotional experiences we are able to have through music are unmatched.
 It is my true belief that through choral music we can impact lives, develop positive coping skills, promote social change, encourage emotional expression, and create an affirming and safe space for all members of our communities.